 Another investment?
 Attending my first conference.
 Oh, the GUILT!
 A stay-at-home mom, I certainly saw no income from my writing.
 My husband was starting to prod, suggesting maybe it was time for me to try something else.
 But I knew this was the path for me, and part of that road is seeking out learning opportunities.
 So in 2005, off I went to SIWC (Surrey International Writers’ Conference) to listen to gurus like Donald Maass and Diana Gabaldon.
 My hand cramped from all the note-taking.
 I had to navigate the social events, too. *cue introvert terror* But I had to figure out the networking thing if I wanted this as a career.

-FUN FACT: In October, I will be returning to SIWC…as a speaker.
-(Donald Maass and Diana Gabaldon will be there, too.
+FUN FACT: In October 2017, I returned to SIWC…as a speaker.
+(Donald Maass and Diana Gabaldon were there, too.
 Life is crazy, right?)

 Fast forward a bit, and Becca and I were basically joined at the hip.
 We’d started submitting our work to agents and editors and this mysterious word, Platform came up.
 Ugh, MORE to learn?
 Oh yes…that’s the writer’s life, isn’t it.
 So, we started a blog.
 Totally clueless, no idea what we were doing…but we did it anyway.